 The often-quoted quip that “half my advertising is wasted, the trouble is I don’t know which half”, needs to be revised.
 Something like “half my advertising is wasted, the trouble is I now need an online marketing manager to measure exactly which half that is and to stop it immediately”.

 So, your online marketing team needs to take stock and measure everything.
 Broadly speaking, that’s going to involve really using Google Analytics to understand the heartbeat of your site.
-If you have over five branches, they’re likely to want to get comparisons of your performance from our LABS project.
 And they’re going to want to communicate the key high level reports with management, to build the management team’s involvement and understanding.
 And they’re going to want to trim back on activities that don’t generate traffic, or leads, and double down on those that do.
 They’re going to shift around your marketing investments to more efficient media, and your business will perform all the better as a result.
 Modern marketing is measured.
+We can help with this – take a look at Homeflow Benchmarking.

 So, if you’ve read all this, you’re going to need to find a way to devote more time and attention from people in your organisation to getting your head around all these tasks.
 That might mean taking the first commitment to engage with a bit more of it, borrowed from a few hours of negotiator time here or there.
 Or maybe you’re considering hiring an online marketing assistant, or even team, for your marketing manager.
 One way or another you’re going to have to look at solutions for different ways in which you resource your online marketing requirements, and perhaps even set about hiring them.